Towards Practical Emotion Recognition: An Unsupervised Source-Free Approach for EEG Domain Adaptation: Experiments

 \subsection{Results and Discussion}

-To assess the model’s performance, we conduct cross-dataset testing by training on one dataset (either DEAP or SEED) and testing on the other, considering both directions.
+To assess the model's performance, we conduct cross-dataset testing by training on one dataset and testing on the other, considering both directions.
 As no SF-UDA methods currently exist for EEG emotion recognition, we evaluate our approach by comparing it with four general state-of-the-art methods \cite{ragab2023source,zhao2023source,ahmed2023ssda,du2024generation}, known for their strong performance.
 We reimplemented these open-source methods and evaluated them on the same datasets used in our experiments to ensure a fair comparison.

-Table \ref{table1} presents the overall accuracy comparisons across the datasets.
-Our method outperforms all other approaches, achieving the highest overall accuracy of 58.99\% for SEED $\rightarrow$ DEAP (trained on SEED and tested on DEAP) and 65.84\% for DEAP $\rightarrow$ SEED (trained on DEAP and tested on SEED).
-These results are 5.44\% and 3.86\% higher, respectively, than the second-best approach, by Ragab et al. for SEED $\rightarrow$ DEAP and Zhao et al. for DEAP $\rightarrow$ SEED.
-To further validate the significance of these performance differences, we conduct a paired-sample \textit{t-test} using \textit{p-values}.
-The test confirms that the accuracy differences for DEAP $\rightarrow$ SEED are highly significant (**) when compared to all other approaches.
-For SEED $\rightarrow$ DEAP, the difference is significant (*) when compared to the approaches by Ragab et al. and Zhao et al., while it remains highly significant compared to the other methods.
+Table \ref{table1} presents the overall accuracy comparisons across datasets for binary emotion (positive, negative) classification.
+Our method achieves the highest accuracy in both cases, 58.99\% for SEED $\rightarrow$ DEAP and 65.84\% for DEAP $\rightarrow$ SEED, surpassing the second-best methods by 5.44\% and 3.86\%, respectively.
+To further validate the significance of these performance differences, we conduct a paired-sample \textit{t-test} using \textit{p}-values.
+For DEAP $\rightarrow$ SEED, the accuracy differences are highly significant (**) when compared to all other approaches.
+For SEED $\rightarrow$ DEAP, the improvement is significant (*) when compared to the methods by Ragab et al. and Zhao et al., and highly significant compared to the remaining methods.

+To assess multi-class emotion recognition performance, we conduct additional experiments for three-class classification (positive, neutral, negative).
+As shown in Table \ref{table1_b}, our method again outperforms all other methods, achieving accuracies of 51.50\% for SEED $\rightarrow$ DEAP and 57.37\% for DEAP $\rightarrow$ SEED.
+The improvements are statistically highly significant in all cases, except for comparisons with Zhao et al., where they remain statistically significant.

+To evaluate the robustness of our model in diverse laboratory settings, we further conduct experiments on the DREAMER dataset.
+Table \ref{table1_c} reports the performance of both binary (positive, negative) and multi-class (positive, neutral, negative) emotion recognition when the model is trained on either SEED or DEAP.
+Our method consistently outperforms all other approaches across both emotion settings, achieving accuracies of 67.08\% and 58.87\% for binary emotion recognition, and 59.44\% and 53.83\% for three-class emotion recognition when trained on SEED and DEAP, respectively.
+These improvements are statistically significant compared to all other approaches.
+Notably, the model performs slightly better when trained on SEED than on DEAP.